 If there is a door operator (the type that opens the door automatically), the door operator itself is often wired weird, so anything goes with the door operator as far as a second ground.
 A second ground may be normal.

 If the door release is a Von Duprin type of door strike/panic bar, this has its own power supply and possibilities of wiring issues.
 Anyone could have wired this originally and made some weird connections.
 In this case, a second ground might be normal.

-If it is a Von Duprin door strike/panic bar, check the wire size from the Von Duprin power supply to the door.
+If it is an older Von Duprin door strike/panic bar, check the wire size from the Von Duprin power supply to the door.
 (It needs to be 12 or 14 gauge.)
 Smaller than what is shown in the installation sheets supplied with the door release could be the issue.
 I've seen this issue show up after a year of the door release working flawlessly.
 The contractor then made the electrician rerun the wires with the proper size wires, which fixed the problem.

 Also, if it is a panic bar, often the wires for the bar or door release may go through the door hinges (this is one of the possibilities of how the wires get to the door), and in order to run the wires through the hinge, they're very thin.
 There could be a break inside one of these hinges, and if one of the broken wires is grounded when it shouldn't be, that could be the second ground.
 In this case, the ground is not normal.

 Another possibility is that there is a "Touch Type" panic bar or door handle that also electronically activates the door release.
 This could have an issue with the actual release circuit for the door.
 With these things, anything goes.

 Often the whole door lock/release system is installed by three or more different vendors at many different times.
 None of them really know what the others has done.
 This scenario becomes a nightmare when trying to troubleshoot.
 The grounded system might or might not be normal.